Documentation

 • tsconfig.spec.json

-In order to add Radiant Media Player to our "blank" application we will work in the src/ folder.
+To add Radiant Media Player to our application we will work in the src/ folder.
 This folder should look like:

 • app/